OpenFn/Miracle-Feet/README.md

 # MiracleFeet OpenFn Integrations
 Jobs for Miracle Feet's CommCare to Salesforce integration, using the Open Function platform.
+[See the MiracleFeet India](https://github.com/OpenFn/miraclefeet-india) repository for more on the India CAST app integration.

 **N.B., all changes to the `master` branch will be automatically deployed to Open Function.**